junqing-zhang/junqing-zhang.github.io/_pages/about.md

 ## [News](/news/)
 _The dataset and code of our paper entitled “Towards Scalable and Channel-Robust Radio Frequency Fingerprint Identification for LoRa'' have been made available.
 Download from: [Dataset](https://ieee-dataport.org/open-access/lorarffidataset){:target="_blank"} and [code at github](https://github.com/gxhen/LoRa_RFFI){:target="_blank"}._
-* PhD Opening: I have a PhD studentship opening in the area of wireless sensing.
-Please find more information at [link](https://www.findaphd.com/phds/project/deep-learning-enhanced-wireless-sensing/?p142480=){:target="_blank"}.
-The application deadline is 10 April 2022.
+* 7 November 2022: Our paper, “FewSense, Towards a Scalable and Cross-Domain Wi-Fi Sensing System Using Few-Shot Learning'' has been accepted by IEEE Transactions on Mobile Computing.
+Congratulations Guolin.
+The code will be made available soon.
+Please stay tuned.
 * 23 January 2022: Our paper, “Towards Scalable and Channel-Robust Radio Frequency Fingerprint Identification for LoRa'' has been accepted by IEEE Transactions on Information Forensics & Security.
 Congratulations Guanxiong.
-The dataset and code will be made soon.
+The dataset and code will be made available soon.
 Please stay tuned.
 * 18 January 2022: Our paper, “Colluding RF Fingerprint Impersonation Attack Based on Generative Adversarial Network'' has been accepted by IEEE ICC.
 Congratulations Yuxuan.
 * 3 December 2021: Our paper, “Fast and Secure Key Generation with Channel Obfuscation in Slowly Varying Environments'' has been accepted by IEEE INFOCOM.
 Congratulations Guyue.
 * 1 December 2021: Our paper, “Radio Frequency Fingerprint Identification for Security in Low-Cost IoT Devices'', has been presented at Asilomar 2021.
 Congratulations Guanxiong.
 Please visit [link](https://arxiv.org/abs/2111.14275){:target="_blank"} for the preprint.